microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/PART_I.md

 MaximumThreads=2
 ```

+## GPU acceleration

+If you are lucky enough to have access to a supported NVIDIA graphics card, you can accelerate certain analytics (including face recognition), as well as video ingest and encoding.
+For details on support and setup, please refer to the [admin guide](https://www.microfocus.com/documentation/idol/IDOL_12_3/MediaServer_12.3_Documentation/Guides/html/English/index.html).

 ## Process configuration

 The format of a process configuration file is typically laid out in the following sections: